Dave Smith (running back)

-Dave Smith is a former running back in the National Football League.
+Dave Smith is a former running back in the National Football League (NFL).

 Biography

-Smith was born on December 9, 1947 in Salt Lake City, Utah.
+Smith was born on December 9, 1947, in Salt Lake City, Utah.

 Career

-Smith was drafted by the Green Bay Packers in the thirteenth round of the 1970 NFL Draft and played that season with the team.
+Smith was drafted by the Green Bay Packers in the thirteenth round of the 1970 NFL draft and played that season with the team.
 He played at the collegiate level at the University of Utah.